 None of these business entities can serve as their own agent to accept legal papers.
 They must appoint a third party to serve as agent.

-If you're just starting a registered business, such as an LLC or corporation, you will designate your initial registered agent as part of your articles of organization (for an LLC) or articles of incorporation (for a corporation).
-The latter forms—which in some states have different names—are available for download directly from websites maintained by each state's Secretary of State or equivalent office.
-Similarly, if you already have a registered business in a particular state, but need to update information about your registered agent, there typically is a downloadable form available from the Secretary of State that you will use to provide that updated information to the state.
+If you're just starting a registered business, such as an LLC or corporation, you must designate your initial registered agent as part of your articles of organization (for an LLC) or articles of incorporation (for a corporation).
+These forms—which have different names in some states—are available for download directly from websites maintained by each state's Secretary of State or equivalent office.

-The registered agent must be located in the state where your business is registered.
-More particularly, you must provide not just a name but also a physical—street—address for the registered agent.
+A registered agent can be an individual (over 18 years of age) or a business.
+However, the registered agent must be located in the state where your business is registered.
+You must provide the Secretary of State not just your registered agent's name but also a physical—street—address.
 This ensures that documents relating to lawsuits can be personally served on an actual, physical location.